7urtles/auto7shifts/README.md

 The official 7shifts app allows the possibility for users to pick up shifts when the are already scheduled.
 Auto7shifts will detect what days a user is already working and prevent accidental double scheduling issues.

-- SMS Notifications via Twilio:
+- SMS Notifications:
-If twilio is configured the app can send sms messages to the user notifying of the details of their new shift
+If Twilio is configured the app can send sms messages to the user notifying of the details of their new shift
 upon claiming it.
 Notification includes timeframe, date, role, position, and location of the claimed shift.
 Setup instructions pending...

-- Telegram Message Notifications:
-This feature requires the creation and setup of a Telegram bot.
-Setup instructions pending...

 - Device Discretion:
 Auto7shifts changes the applications user-agent in its request headers to normalize the apps appearance to
 7shifts official web app servers.
-However this is not necessary as 7shifts support and developer team have verified
-Auto7shifts is compliant with their TOS, user, and api policies.
+However this is not necessary and 7shifts support has verified their TOS, user, and api policies are not being violated.
 <br>

 - Logging & Data Storage